melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Step-By-Step-Instructions.md

 (lambda x : Bool -> Bool. x && true) (lambda x:Bool. x)
 ```

-We can use the error messages we generate in the `typ` attribute to
+We can use the error messages we generate in the `type` attribute to
-produce a list of type errors in the unrestricted `errors` attribute.
+produce a list of type errors in the unrestricted `errors` attribute,
-We do this by matching on the value of the `typ` attribute, taking the
+as seen in Figure 3 in the paper.
+We do this by matching on the value
-error message out of it if it is a `left`.
-Because the error messages
+of the `type` attribute, taking the error message out of it if it is a
-of the subexpressions will be passed through the `typ` equation, we
+`left`.
+Because the error messages of the subexpressions will be
-take care to avoid replicating the same error message many times in
+passed through the `type` equation, we take care to avoid replicating
-the list of errors.
-We do this by matching on `left` and `right`
+the same error message many times in the list of errors.
+We do this
-(line 117) to check that the error message is new and is not simply
+by matching on `left` and `right` (line 117) to check that the error
-passed up from the subexpressions.
+message is new and is not simply passed up from the subexpressions.

 In implicit equations, we are not able to do case analysis on the
 constructors of the monad of the attribute being defined.
 For
-example, the `typ` attribute cannot match on the `left` and `right`
+example, the `type` attribute cannot match on the `left` and `right`
-constructors because `Either` in the `typ` attribute uses the `Either`
+constructors because `Either` in the `type` attribute uses the `Either`
 monad.
 We are able to match on them in equations for the `errors`
 attribute because it is an unrestricted attribute.
 In equations for
-`typ`, however, we can match on any other type, even if that type is
+`type`, however, we can match on any other type, even if that type is
 also a monad.
-In the `var` production, the equation for `typ` (line
+In the `var` production, the equation for `type` (line
 62) uses a function `lookupType`, returning a value of type
 `Maybe<Type>` to find the type of an attribute if it is a known
 variable.
 We match on the `just` and `nothing` constructors to turn